-It is possible you can experience the changes in dreaming at any time during your pregnancy.
+Changes in dreaming could happen at any time during your pregnancy.

-The first trimester may cause them to start as your body adjusts to the new levels of hormones.
+The first trimester may cause pregnancy dreams to start as your body adjusts to the new levels of hormones.

-Most mothers report the greatest amount of change in their dream life occurring in the third trimester.
+Most mothers report the most significant change in their dream life occurring in the third trimester.
 This could be attributed to the period of pregnancy when your sleep is most likely to be interrupted.
-You will likely become more anxious as well because the days before your little one’s arrival are becoming fewer and fewer.
+You may also become more anxious because the days before your little one’s arrival are decreasing.

 The Meaning Behind Pregnancy Dreams

-It is not unusual for you to experience dreams during your pregnancy and immediately believe it is due to something else.
+It is not unusual for women to experience dreams during pregnancy and immediately believe it is due to something else.

-There is no scientific evidence to confirm what certain dreams mean, but many have speculation regarding the dreams and their underlying meanings.
+There is no scientific evidence to confirm what specific dreams mean, but many speculate about dreams and their underlying meanings.

-Some popular dreams and meanings pregnant women experience include:
+These are some common dreams and meanings pregnant women experience:

-- Oops!: Many women have dreams related to forgetting to do something whether it be feeding their baby or locking their car.
-This is believed to be linked to their fear of not yet being ready to become a mom.
+- Oops!: Many women have dreams about forgetting to do something, whether it be feeding their baby or locking their car.
+Dream experts believe this to be linked to a fear of not yet being ready to become a mom.

-- Ouch!: Many women have dreams they are being attacked or abducted by individuals.
+- Ouch!: Many women have dreams they are being attacked or abducted.
 It is not uncommon to experience dreams where you take a giant fall either.
-This is related to your feelings of vulnerability.
+These dreams may be related to your feelings of vulnerability.

-- Help!: If you dream you are trapped in a small space or a dangerous situation, you may be fearful of losing your freedom once you become a mom.
+- Help!: If you dream you are trapped in a small space or a dangerous situation, you may fear losing your freedom once you become a mom.

 - Ugh!: Many women experience dreams of their partner leaving them for someone else or catching them cheating.
 This is typically related to your new physical changes and worrying that your significant other will not approve of your new physique.

-- Memory: Some of the best dreams you can have include dreams with loved ones you have lost.
-It is believed these occur as a way for you to link old generations to a new one.
-Some like to believe it is a way of showing you that although you can’t see them, they’re still offering their support.
+- Memory: Some of the best dreams pregnant women may have include dreams of loved ones they’ve lost.
+Many believe these dreams occur as a way of linking old generations with a new one.
+Some like to believe it is a way of showing you that although you can’t see them, your loved ones are still offering their support.

 - Water: It is common to have dreams about water in your first trimester as your amniotic sac becomes full of fluid.
-If you dream of dirty water, it could signal you not being quite ready to be a parent.
-A dream with a tsunami could indicate the permanent life change a baby will bring (source).
+If you dream of dirty water, it could mean you don’t feel ready to parent.
+A dream with a tsunami could indicate the permanent life change a baby will bring (2).

-- Trip: If you dream about going on a trip, it could be a resemblance of the journey you are about to embark on once you have your little baby in your arms.
+- Trip: If you dream about going on a trip, it could be a comparison to the journey you are about to embark on once you have your baby in your arms.

-- Baby: It is common for many of your dreams to involve your life as a parent.
-These can be pleasant and show you loving on your baby, or they can be anxiety-inducing and show your baby with potential health problems.
-It is totally normal for you to worry about your baby and this may translate into your dreams — just because you have a bad dream does not mean that there will be something wrong with your baby.
+- Baby: It is common for many pregnancy dreams to involve your life as a parent.
+These can be pleasant, showing you loving on your baby, or they can be anxiety-inducing, showing your baby with potential health problems.
+It is totally normal for you to worry about your baby, and these worries may translate into your dreams.
+Just because you have a bad dream does not mean that there will be something wrong with your baby.

-- Labor: The inevitable end to pregnancy is labor, and it can bring about its own plethora of emotions.
-There are so many anxieties associated with labor that you will likely experience dreams of labor gone wrong or an excruciating one.
-If you are fortunate, you may experience dreams of the perfect labor (source).
+- Labor: The inevitable end to pregnancy is labor, and it can bring about a plethora of emotions.
+There are so many anxieties associated with labor that you will likely experience dreams of labor gone wrong or even an excruciating labor experience.
+If you are fortunate, you may experience dreams of the perfect labor.